-The EB is an officially recognised entry qualification for higher education in all EU countries, as well as many others.
+The European Baccalaureate is a demanding examination and an officially recognized entry qualification for higher education in all EU countries, as well as in many others including the UK and the USA.
 European School students attend universities all over Europe and beyond.
-There are currently around 24,000 students in the system and approximately 1,500 take the EB each year.
+There are currently around 40,000 students in the system and approximately 2,200 take the European Baccalaureate examinations each year.
 These numbers are growing annually as the system expands.

-The EB is a demanding examination where students must study 10 or 11 subjects.
-Students are required to study their own language, at least one foreign language to a high level, history and geography in that foreign language, mathematics, at least one science subject, philosophy, physical education and religion/ethics.
-They must add elective courses to this, for example more sciences and languages, or the same subjects at a higher level.
-This means that, despite the large compulsory element in the EB, students are able to build up a programme which reflects their particular interests and strengths.
-The EB diploma is based on performance in the final year.
+The European Baccalaureate is a demanding examination where students must study approximately 12 subjects in two different languages.
+Students are required to study their dominant language (L1), at least one foreign language to a high level (L2), history and geography in that foreign language, mathematics, at least one science subject, philosophy, physical education and ethics.
+They must add elective courses to this, for example, more sciences and languages, or the same subjects at a higher level.
+This means that, despite the large compulsory element in the European Baccalaureate, students are able to build up a programme that reflects their particular interests and strengths.

 - Language 1 or advanced Language 1

 - Mathematics (5 periods) or Mathematics (3 periods)

 - Option (4 periods)

 These examinations are set by a panel of subject specialists.
 Marking is carried out by subject teachers and by external examiners.
 The two marks are averaged, with overall supervision by the subject inspector.